stefanmintert/ep_xmlexport/README.md

 There's no only an experimental DTD for extended EPL XML: [epl-x.dtd](epl-x.dtd).
 Why experimental?
 Because the XML format changes with every new plug-in that introduces a new line marker attribute.
 BTW: The '-x' means "extended", not "experimental".

+## Exporting Comments

+Since version 2.0.0 EPL-comments are supported.
+The supported plugin is [ep_comments_page](https://www.npmjs.com/package/ep_comments_page).
+If installed, comments are exported along with their replies.
+There's no switch and no need to turn this feature on.
+But [jsxml](https://www.npmjs.com/package/jsxml) is required.
+It's listed as an optional dependency in package.json.
+If jsxml is not available, you won't get any comments in the exported XML.

 ## Legal Information